akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/2-service-to-service.md

 Note that GrpcReadJournal should be created with the GrpcReadJournal @scala[`apply`]@java[`create`] factory method and not from configuration via `GrpcReadJournalProvider` when using Protobuf serialization.

-The gRPC connection to the producer is defined in the @extref[consumer configuration](akka-projection:grpc#consumer-configuration).
+The gRPC connection to the producer is defined in the @extref[consumer configuration](akka-projection:grpc.html#consumer-configuration).

-The @ref:[R2dbcProjection](akka-projection:r2dbc.html) has support for storing the offset in a relational database using R2DBC.
+The @extref[R2dbcProjection](akka-projection:r2dbc.html) has support for storing the offset in a relational database using R2DBC.

 The event handler for this sample is just logging the events rather than for example actually building its own read side in a database for querying: